-Faculty will excuse absences and entertain requests to change exam and assignment due dates only in cases of documented serious illness, family emergency, religious observance, or civic obligation.
+Faculty may excuse absences and consider requests to change exam and assignment due dates only in cases of documented serious illness, family emergency, religious observance, or civic obligation.
 If you will miss class for religious observance or civic obligation, you must inform your instructor no later than the first week of class.
-Recruiting activities, business trips, and vacation travel, and club activities are not acceptable reasons for absences or requests to schedule exams and assignments.
+Recruiting activities, business trips, vacation travel, and club activities are not acceptable reasons for absences or requests to reschedule exams and assignments.

 If a student is absent from the first day of an intensive course, the instructor may request that the student be removed from the course.

 Students are expected to arrive on time and be present for the entire class.

 Arriving late or leaving class early may impact a student's grade.

 Students may show up to class late only if given permission by the instructor and can do so without disrupting the class.

 (Note: instructors are not obliged to admit late students or readmit students who leave class early.
 Alternatively, instructors may choose to admit students only at specific times.)